Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Literature Review

+We explore photorealistic AIGIs by examining their visual features related to perceived realism.
+Pouliot and Cowen \cite{pouliot2007does} unpacked perceived realism into two dimensions.
+The first is factual realism, which pertains to the visual’s message style, whether it avoids distortion or artificial construction.
+The second is psychological realism, which refers to the viewer’s judgment of the semantic features of the messages and whether they appear plausible and could exist in the real world.
+With these two dimensions as a starting point, we further categorize the visual features related to the perceived realism of AIGIs into four dimensions: \textit{content features, human features, aesthetic features, and AI production features}.

 Content features refer to the visual presentation of objects within the image, including their presence and combinations, such as text captions, humans, and animals \citep{peng_agenda_2023, qian_convergence_2024}.
 These features demonstrate how contextually accurate and believable the depiction of objects appears.
-Empirical evidence suggests that the number of unique objects, their natural appearance, and their combinations significantly influence perceptions of visual realism \citep{fan_automated_2014, fan_deeper_2020}.
-For example, \citet{fan_automated_2014} found that the natural combination of objects positively correlates with perceived realism, while the number of objects negatively correlates with it.
-Similarly, \citet{gortler_measuring_2001} found that perceived realism decreased when the number of objects increased with a borderline-significant correlation.
+Empirical evidence suggests that the number of unique objects, their natural appearance, and their combinations significantly influence perceptions of realism \citep{fan_automated_2014, fan_deeper_2020}.
 Building upon these studies, we focus on different types of objects and their combinations as our content features.